amboltio/DM-i-AI-2023/tumor-segmentation/README.md

 $$

- See the image below for an illustation of the concept.
+See the below for an example segmentation prediction and dice score.

 <p align="center">
   <img src="../images/tumor_example1.jpeg" width=500>